 Mobile web applications are the most abundant, easiest to build, and least costly to upgrade and maintain.
 Basically, a mobile web application is a fully functional website that uses a browser on the mobile device.
 It is the easiest type of mobile solution to deploy for cross platform functionality as there are no apps to manage in the stores and has the fastest time to market when deploying to multiple platforms (iPhone, Android and Windows).
 Mobile web solutions meet most business needs because mobile web applications are not installed directly on the phone.
 The biggest drawbacks to utilizing a mobile web application are that the device must be connected to the web for the application to function and mobile web applications can’t access most device functionality.

 When deciding to build a mobile web application compared to a native or hybrid application, the business case needs to be examined.
 Unless there is a compelling business case for a native or hybrid mobile application, Brainspire will likely recommend a mobile web application due to time and cost considerations.
 Other exceptions include whether native device functionality is required for the application to meet the business need.
 Using responsive design, a fully functional application can be built to perform exceptionally well on any mobile device, using one code base to support all users.
 In addition to building new mobile web applications for business users and consumers on the go, Brainspire can transform legacy applications to function on mobile devices, further extending past investments and providing low cost, highly maintainable mobile business solutions.

 The team at Brainspire Solutions would love to hear about your mobile strategy or you vision for a specific mobile app.
-Simply fill out the form on the left side of this page to contact us and tell us about your goals.
+Simply click here to contact us and tell us about your goals.
 We’ll be in touch shortly to set up a conversation.